 Military Retirement Pensions

 In 1982, Congress passed the Uniformed Services Former Spouses Protection Act (USFSPA), which essentially defines military pensions as marital property.
 This means that a military pension will often be split in a divorce, with the non-military spouse receiving a maximum of 50% of the pension’s value.
 However, there are qualifying conditions which must be met for this to happen.
-Property division can get highly complex, so it’s best to discuss the details of your case with a Katy divorce attorney.
+Property division can get highly complex, so it’s best to discuss the details of your case with an attorney.

 Considering Divorce?
 Call Hunt Law Firm.